MISabic/NER-Bangla-Dataset/README.md

 | Tagging Scheme | IOB,BIOES |

 ## Citation

+Please cite the following paper if you use our dataset in your research

  - Karim, Redwanul & Islam, M. A. & Simanto, Sazid & Chowdhury, Saif & Roy, Kalyan & Neon, Adnan & Hasan, Md & Firoze, Adnan & Rahman, Mohammad.
 (2019).
 A step towards information extraction: Named entity recognition in Bangla using deep learning.
 Journal of Intelligent & Fuzzy Systems.
 37. 1-13.
 10.3233/JIFS-179349.